 Through the years I observed many thoughtful gestures that my parents shared with each other.
-This does not mean that they didn’t have tough times, they absolutely did!
-But throughout their marriage of more than 50 years together, my father always took advantage of the opportunities he had to share the things he found most endearing about my mom.
+This doesn’t mean that they didn’t experience tough times, they absolutely did!
+But throughout their marriage of more than 50 years, my father always took advantage of the opportunities he had to share some of the things he found most endearing about my mom.
 He wrote this sentence in one of the last chapters of his personal history…

 Write A Special Valentine’s Day Letter

 I hope this journal entry will help you be inspired to write a Valentine’s Day love letter of your own.
 Yep, a good old-fashioned hand-written letter!
 My friend, Maggie Rees from Pintura Fine Art Gallery, has created some special vintage stationary for you to use.
 Simply click on the image or the download button to download a PDF file to print.
 This should be a great opportunity to write a letter to someone you love; someone special who has shown you love and how to be loved!
 I bet it will be a memorable Valentine’s Day for both of you!

 What I’m Learning Now is…

 When we’re young and in love, there seems to be no limit to our romantic ways!
 Then “real life” has a way of taking over and sometimes showing genuine love and appreciation becomes less of a priority.
 What I’m learning now is that with some mindful consideration and creative planning, we can all enjoy our own “love story” all over again!